For additional information on Public Health at UC Merced please visit the Public Health website.

 The University of California, Merced, has partnered with the UC Davis School of Medicine to create the UC Merced San Joaquin Valley Program in Medical Education (PRIME).
 This program focuses on training the best and brightest students for rewarding careers in medicine in our ethnically diverse and underserved Valley.

 Students who complete the minor in Public Health will demonstrate:

-- Identify and analyze scientific data and other information to assess complex Public Health challenges, with special consideration of strategies for health promotion at the individual, community, and policy levels, as appropriate.
+- Identify and analyze scientific data and other information to assess complex public health challenges, with special consideration of strategies for health promotion at the individual, community and policy levels, as appropriate; and

 - Communicate effectively and persuasively, orally and in writing, particularly to convey complex concepts and information in a clear and concise manner.

 Refer to the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.

 Last Updated: May 2016